 Dr. Normand St-Pierre, Extension Dairy Management Specialist, Department of Animal Sciences, The Ohio State University

-Very few people anticipated the bearish report issued January 12th by the US Department of Agriculture.
+I'll be breaking a few hearts here...
+Do you remember the report issued by the US Department of Agriculture on January 12th of this year?
 In this report, the USDA increased the 2011-2012 production estimates for both corn and soybean.
 On report day, March corn futures reached the 40-cent down limit; the drop extended to 60 cents the following day.
-Where will prices be in a few weeks from now is anyone's guess.
-Regardless of where corn and soybean prices end up, volatile markets always lead to buying opportunities, especially for some byproducts.
+Some were betting on how low corn prices would get this fall once the projected large US corn crop would start hitting storage bins and grain elevators.

 Table 1.
 Prices of dairy nutrients for Ohio dairy farms, mid-January 2012.